conormacdonald55/personalblog/content/_index.md

 ---

 <div style="text-align: justified">
-I like to learn about Linux development and experiment with my homelab setup in my spare time.
-I try to help the community become a better place by showcasing open-source alternatives to privacy-invading services like Google.
+I like to tinker with open-source service applications on my self-hosted home server in my spare time.
+I try to help the community become a better place by showcasing some of these applications, particularly those with a cyber security or privacy focus, that can be deployed in your home.
 </div>